 Teachers must be certified for every course they teach.
-Having a teacher lead a single course outside of his/her certification area affects the District's highly qualified teacher percentage.
+Having a teacher lead a single course outside of his/her certification area affects the District's appropriately state certified teacher percentage.
 Also, teaching a single course outside of one's certified area requires an emergency permit and meeting the related conditions.

-If you have any questions about highly qualified requirements, contact the Certification Office at 215-400-4670 or compliance@philasd.org.
+If you have any questions about appropriately state certified requirements, contact the Certification Office at 215-400-4670 or compliance@philasd.org.

-If you have questions about recruiting for teachers with special or multiple certifications, please contact your Staffing Consultant to discuss your needs.
-Staffing Consultants are identified in Appendix D.
+If you have questions about recruiting for teachers with special or multiple certifications, please contact your Talent Partner to discuss your needs.
+Talent Partners are identified in Appendix D.